Updated: Jan 6

 b.
 In-king supports – Continue with an existing provider as they have been prepaid to deliver that particular service or support.

 c.
 Quote required items – requiring other supporting documentation such as reports or pricing quotes before the funds are made available to you in your plan to go purchase these types of supports or services.

-About the NDIS funded supports in your plan
+About the NDIS-funded supports in your plan

-The NDIS funded supports are broken down into three categories and arranged in your plan exactly as below:
+The NDIS-funded supports are broken down into three categories and arranged in your plan exactly as below:

 Capacity funding – supports to fund skill-building, therapy, training, learning, capacity building, improving health, and also support coordination falls under this category.

 Your NDIS plan gets active from the date of approval of the plan, which is available on the front page of the plan.
 It resets each year or may have longer expiry.
-Recently NDIA also announced a change to extend the plan expiry for more than a year to avoid the wait times or delay.
+Recently NDIA also announced a change to extend the plan expiry for more than a year to avoid wait times or delays.
 We have also seen NDIA implementing a rollover mechanism to simply roll over the funds from past plan history to the new plan if there is no change in the support structure for a participant.

-Should you need any further assistance or may have any confusion, you can simply ring us on 1300 323 399 and our friendly support staff can support you with your queries.
+If you need any further assistance or may have any confusion, you can simply ring us on 1300 323 399 and our friendly support staff can support you with your queries.